simonmichael/hledger/MANUAL.markdown

 ##### add

-The add command prompts interactively for new transactions, and adds them to the journal, with assistance:
+The add command prompts interactively for new transactions, and appends them to the journal file.
+Each transaction is appended when you complete it by entering `.` (period) at the account prompt.
+Enter control-D or control-C when you are done.

-- During data entry, the usual console editing keys should work
+add tries to be helpful, providing:

-- If there are earlier transactions approximately matching the description you enter, the best match will provide defaults for the other fields.
+- Readline-style input: during data entry, the usual console editing keys should work.

-- If you specify [account pattern(s)](#filter-patterns) on the command line, only matching transactions will be considered for defaults.
+- (Selective) history awareness: if there are earlier transactions approximately matching the description you enter, the best match will provide defaults for the other fields.
+If you specify [filter pattern(s)](#filter-patterns) on the command line, only matching transactions will be considered for defaults.

-- While entering account names, the tab key will auto-complete as far as possible, and if pressed a second time will show a list of options.
+- Auto-completion: while entering account names, the tab key will auto-complete as far as possible.
+If pressed a second time it will show a list of options.

-- If a [default commodity](#default-commodity) is defined, it will be used for any commodity-less amounts entered.
+- Default commodity: if the journal specifies a [default commodity directive](#default-commodity), that will be applied to any bare numbers entered.

 Examples: